 On Sunday, March 15, all are invited to join the live streamed service from the Washington National Cathedral led by our Presiding Bishop, the Right Reverend Michael Curry.
 Click here to join.

 “Worship the Lord with gladness; come before God with joyful songs.”

 Worship at Christ Church creates a joyful space where we can encounter the presence of God.
 Through songs and readings, sermons and prayers, we celebrate the great story of God’s amazing love.
 At the heart of that story is mystery, so we leave room for that too, most especially in the sacrament of Holy Eucharist (also called Communion), where we are made whole again as the body of Christ.
 Like a good restaurant, our “menu” features different flavors, styles and priorities – all of them are centered on the Good News of our belovedness in Christ.
 Here’s the line-up:

 Christmas Eve!
 Festival Holy Eucharist, December 24, 8 pm

 Please join us on this most holy night for a beautiful celebration of Christ’s birth, featuring carols, sermon and communion.
 Come at 7:30 to get a seat and enjoy lovely music from a string quartet.

 A service of Holy Eucharist with sermon, hymns and service music, most with organ accompaniment.
 Periodically we enjoy “Look-Out Sunday,” when things are little different: we sing more contemporary songs, the sermon might be a drama or story, the prayers more participatory – who knows where the Spirit will lead us?
 Come and find out!

-Church School and Nursery Care are offered during the 9 o’clock service, and a social hour follows in the Great Room.
+A Children’s Program and Nursery Care are offered during the 9 o’clock service, and a social hour follows in the Great Room.